isocialcomplexlab/SLAM/SemanticSLAM/README.md

 Video
 =================
-Link to Drive video of the robot creating the Semantic Map -> [https://youtu.be/ehB-ZsAkj9M](https://youtu.be/ehB-ZsAkj9M)
+Video of the robot creating the semantic map -> [https://youtu.be/ehB-ZsAkj9M](https://youtu.be/ehB-ZsAkj9M)

-Link to Drive video of the robot identifying items -> [https://youtu.be/jXHsONd9CPM](https://youtu.be/jXHsONd9CPM)
+Video of the robot identifying items -> [https://youtu.be/jXHsONd9CPM](https://youtu.be/jXHsONd9CPM)

 ---
 Semantic Map